jlf599/JetstreamAPITutorial/PEARC18.md

 openstack volume delete ${OS_USERNAME}-10GVolume
 ```

-Remove the IP from the instance
+Remove the IP from the instance.
+Substitute the actual IP number you just got for the *<your.ip.number.here>*

 ```
 openstack server remove floating ip ${OS_USERNAME}-headnode <your.ip.number.here>